[block id="currency-converter"] [block id="currency-converter"]

 Keep the skin moisturized

-For people with psoriasis, it’s important to keep the skin well-moisturized, as dry skin can trigger or worsen the condition.
+It is advised that people with psoriasis keep the skin well-moisturized, as dry skin can trigger or worsen the condition.
 A moisturizing cream or ointment can be applied to the skin regularly to help keep it hydrated.
 It’s also important to avoid irritating the skin, so using gentle, fragrance-free soaps and laundry detergents is recommended.

 Avoid hot water bath